 The Ernst & Young Peer Advisors are seniors in the Carroll School who will be offering drop-in advising hours throughout the semester.
 Stop by to talk with them about course selection, picking a concentration, studying abroad, getting involved on campus and more.

 All drop-in hours are held in Fulton Honors Common.

-The drop-in hours for spring 2014 are here:
+The drop-in hours for fall 2014 will be posted in early September.